Last updated: March 29, 2023

 It’s fairly functional with the only main issues being lack of space (I am a naturally messy person and things get pretty clogged up on the dresser top very quickly!) and the artificial lights.
 Now we are renovating downstairs quite a lot, we have decided to eventually turn our attention to the bedroom.
 Now this has me very, very excited.
 I have spent most of today looking at Pinterest for small dressing table ideas and makeup storage tips.
 Here are some of my favourite inspirational images:

-The first step (if I keep my Malm dressing table) is to get a glass top for it.
+The first step (if I keep my Malm dressing table) is to get a glass top for it at a furniture store in my area.
 I am not sure why I threw mine out, as I did have one once.
 The white top gets so dirty from toiletries and makeup being spilled, so looking back this was a mistake.
 I’ll also need to get some proper drawer dividers for my makeup.
 Mine are currently in Tupperware-style tubs which slide around when I open it up.

 Another option is to replace it altogether for something newer with more inbuilt storage.
 The Malm drawers sitting under mine at the moment just don’t do it for me in terms of aesthetics.
 I also love the idea of these traditional Hollywood-style dressing table spotlights.
 They just look so glamorous.